dapr/docs/howto/invoke-and-discover-services/README.md

 myApp.production
 ```

-For example to invoke the example python service with a namespace would be;
+For example, invoking the example python service with a namespace would be;

 ```bash
 curl http://localhost:3500/v1.0/invoke/cart.production/method/add -X POST